If you're a vehicle owner, you've probably experienced the sinking feeling caused by your

 Not all engine problems can be prevented, but most of them can with regular cleaning and

-Your car's oil pump pumps oil to your engine to keep its components lubricated and working in harmony (meaning, without any friction).
-If your oil pump isn't working correctly, it can cause your engine's parts to burn or wear away due to friction, resulting in overheating and even engine fires in some cases.
+Your car's oil pump sends oil to your engine to keep its components lubricated and working without any friction.
+If your oil pump isn't working correctly, it can cause your engine's parts to burn or wear away due to friction, resulting in overheating and even

 Signs your oil pump is malfunctioning